Bacterial Endocarditis in Children

 of the feet, legs, or abdomen

-The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam and listen to your child's heart.
-Other tests may include:
+give your child a physical exam and listen to your child's heart.
+Other tests may

 Echocardiogram (echo).
 This test looks at the structure of your child's

-heart and how well it is working.
+heart and how well it's working.
 It uses sound waves to make a moving picture of the

 heart and heart valves.
-Your healthcare provider may be able to show a heart valve
+Your healthcare provider may be able to see a heart valve

 Antibiotics.
 Antibiotics are usually given through the vein (IV) for several